What is landlord insurance?

 Landlord insurance is a home insurance policy that is designed for any home that is rented to others and not owner-occupied.
 It provides similar coverage to a homeowners policy for the building itself, other structures and liability, but differs in terms of personal property coverage and coverage specific to the needs of landlords.

 Because you don't live in the home, a landlord insurance policy typically includes less personal property coverage.
-However, that can be adjusted if you rent a furnished home, for example.
+However, that can be adjusted; for example, if you rent the home furnished.

 It also includes coverage for loss of rent, which pays what you lose in rent if you the home is uninhabitable due to a covered loss.